 Dechlorination: Some treated water samples (drinking water and treated wastewater) may contain residual chlorine that must be removed with a dechlorination agent such as sodium thiosulfate or ascorbic acid.
 This process must occur before any additional preservatives (e.g., acid) are added.
 The dechlorination agent must be in the vial before the sample is added.

 Laboratories may supply vials with premeasured quantities of dechlorination agent.
-If acid preservation is not required, fill the vials (see section 2.5.1 above) and proceed to section 4 below.
+If acid preservation is not required, fill the vials and proceed to section 4 below.

 For chlorinated drinking water samples, add 3 mg sodium thiosulfate per 40 mL vial.